 /usr/local/lib/nodejs, making sure that the path to the Node.js bin directory matches your

 PATH environment variable.
-See this link from the Node.js GitHub Wiki for more detailed instructions.
+See the Node.js Installation help from the Node.js GitHub Wiki for more detailed instructions.

-Now skip to Verify the Installation section to confirm that Node.js and npm were installed correctly.
+Now, skip to the Verify the Installation section to confirm that Node.js and npm were installed correctly.

 Going forward, when you want to upgrade your version of Node.js, download the new installer and it will replace the current version.

-Using this method of installation, you may have only one version of Node.js and npm installed at a time.
-If you want to have multiple versions installed and switch back and forth among them (for compatibility testing, let’s say), I recommend you use nvm (See Best: Use nvm for details).
+Using this method of installation, you can have only one version of Node.js and npm installed at a time.
+If you want to have multiple versions installed and switch back and forth among them (for compatibility testing, for example), I recommend you use nvm (See the Use nvm to install Node.js on MacOS and Linux only section for details).

-To learn more about Homebrew and how to install it, check out the Installation page.
+To learn more about Homebrew and how to install it, check out the Homebrew Installation page.